AnPay/Templates/Stories/Situations.md

 ✅ Use when asked: "Tell me about how you develop people" / "Tell me about a time you lost a team member" / "What's your philosophy on mentoring?"

+## Story 9
+I worked on reducing the quantization timeline for LVM models, specifically for Stable Diffusion, from several days to around 3 hours.

+Initially, the pipeline involved multiple sequential steps — preparing a large random calibration dataset, running FP32 inference to validate accuracy, performing calibration to compute weight and activation scales, generating the quantized model, and then validating accuracy again.
+This entire process was slow and heavily dependent on repeated Docker setups on remote servers.

+I identified two major bottlenecks:

+Overly large calibration datasets, which significantly increased calibration time without proportional accuracy gains Repeated Docker environment setup and remote execution overhead

+To optimize this, I:

+Reduced the calibration dataset to an optimal size through experimentation, maintaining accuracy while cutting down compute time
+Streamlined the workflow by reusing pre-built Docker environments on centralized servers instead of recreating them each time Simplified the pipeline to minimize redundant FP32 validation and unnecessary intermediate steps

+As a result, we reduced the total quantization time drastically to around 3 hours, while maintaining accuracy comparable to the FP32 baseline.

 # PRACTICE TIPS
 🎯  Record yourself on your phone answering each story.
 Watch it back once.
 You'll immediately know what to fix.
 ⏱️  Time yourself.
 Each story should be 2–3 minutes max.
 If you're going over, cut the Situation down.